cosmos/sdk-tutorials/tutorials/understanding-group/index.md

 simd query group proposals-by-group-policy $GROUP_POLICY_ADDRESS
 ```

-We can see our proposal has been submitted.
+You can see that your proposal has been submitted.

 Next, we have Alice and Bob vote `Yes` on it and verify that our two votes are tallied: